-Maine criminal offenses are categorized by “class.”
+Maine Criminal Law categorizes offenses by “Class.”
 People often speak of crimes in terms of misdemeanors and felonies, but in Maine crimes are no longer categorized that way.
 Traditionally, a felony is a crime punishable by one year or more of imprisonment and a misdemeanor is a crime punishable by less than a year of imprisonment.

 - Murder, minimum 25 years in prison, maximum of life;